What Are The Benefits of Gender-Specific Treatment?

 Men and women have different risk profiles for addiction, different recovery journeys, and different challenges for minimizing relapse.
 Gender-specific treatment takes this into account and delivers single-sex treatment stripped of all distractions and tensions.

-Men: Substance Abuse
+Men and Substance Abuse

 Men are almost twice as likely as women to abuse illegal drugs.
 11.5% of males in the United States meet the criteria for substance use disorder, compared to just 6.4% of women, according to NIDA (the National Institute on Drug Abuse).
 Meth treatment centers often contain many men in the program, opposed to women however it is not to say that women don’t also experience meth addiction.

 Despite this heightened risk of developing substance use disorder, men are less likely than women to fatally overdose.
 They’re also less likely to visit the ER.
 If you or your loved one whether it is male or female experience meth addiction, be wary that women are more likely to suffer fatalities from meth overdose.